-- (a) Each MC must ensure that a Sample Test Plan, to validate that all metering data stored in the metering data services database is consistent with the energy data stored in the metering installation or the Physical Inventory (as applicable), is established and maintained in accordance with Australian Standards; - (i) AS 1199: Sampling procedures for inspection by attributes Sampling schemes indexed by acceptance quality limit (AQL) for lot-by-lot inspection or - (ii) AS 2490: Sampling Procedures and Charts for Inspection by Variables for Percent Nonconforming.. - (b) Verification tests must be conducted in accordance with the Sample Test Plan, which must not be less than once every 12 months. - (c) If there is an inconsistency between the energy data held in a metering installation and the metering data held in the metering data services database, the energy data in the metering installation is to be taken as prima facie evidence of the amount of electricity supplied to that metering point, except if the meter or components of the metering installation are found to be not compliant with the NER. - (d) The calculated metering data stored in a metering data services database for a NMI is consistent with the Physical Inventory if the error associated with calculating the energy value for the sample, that is: - n Σ (Agreed load per Unmetered Device-type as per Load Table)i (Actual number of Unmetered Devices-types in the sample geographic area)i n (Agreed load per Unmetered Device-type as per Load Table)i (Number of Unmetered Devices-types in the sample geographic area as per Inventory Table)i where: $i = \text{Unmetered Device} \cdot \text{type}$, is within \pm 2.0%.
-Where the existing error is greater than \pm 2.0% a date for reaching an error level within \pm 2.0% and a transition plan to reach that error level must be determined by AEMO in consultation with the relevant MC and affected Registered Participants.
+- (a) Each MC must ensure that a Sample Test Plan, to validate that all metering data stored in the metering data services database is consistent with the energy data stored in the metering installation or the Physical Inventory (as applicable), is established and maintained in accordance with Australian Standards; - (i) AS 1199: Sampling procedures for inspection by attributes Sampling schemes indexed by acceptance quality limit (AQL) for lot-by-lot inspection or - (ii) AS 2490: Sampling Procedures and Charts for Inspection by Variables for Percent Nonconforming.. - (b) Verification tests must be conducted in accordance with the Sample Test Plan, which must not be less than once every 12 months. - (c) If there is an inconsistency between the energy data held in a metering installation and the metering data held in the metering data services database, the energy data in the metering installation is to be taken as prima facie evidence of the amount of electricity supplied to that metering point, except if the meter or components of the metering installation are found to be not compliant with the NER. - (d) The calculated metering data stored in a metering data services database for a NMI is consistent with the Physical Inventory if the error associated with calculating the energy value for the sample, that is: - $\sum{\Sigma}^{n}$ (Agreed load per Unmetered Device as per Load Table)i \ - i = 1 (Actual number of Unmetered Devices in the sample geographic area)i n (A superal lands and langesterned Devices as a superal Table) w (Agreed load per Unmetered Device as per Load Table) i where: i = Unmetered Device, is within $\pm$ 2.0%.
+Where the existing error is greater than $\pm$ 2.0% a date for reaching an error level within $\pm$ 2.0% and a transition plan to reach that error level must be determined by AEMO in consultation with the relevant MC and affected Registered Participants.